rackerlabs/support-how-to/content/how-to/cloud-block-storage/cloud-block-storage-faq/index.md

 not the IOPs, which can be difficult to predict.
 The price differs for standard volumes, SSD volumes, and snapshots.

-Prices vary by region and are detailed on the following page: https://www.rackspace.com/calculator
+The following page details prices, which vary by region: https://www.rackspace.com/calculator
 {{< /accordion >}}